 The adjustable suspension, padded sling-style seat, and rubber tires give passengers a comfy ride.
 The padded, foam-covered, adjustable handlebar that pivots for height helps make this stroller comfortable for the pusher as well.

 Weight and Folded Size

 The 3.0 has an aluminum frame with numerous connection points that are tight and don't flex.
-The folding joint on the 3.0 has a fabric cover, which is a new addition for this Revolution version.
+The folding joint on the 3.0 has a fabric cover, a new addition to this Revolution version.
 The adjustable suspension, locking front wheel, and tracking features work well, and the plastic parts do not detract from the overall look or feel.

 — Juliet Spurrier, MD & Wendy Schmitz